newtfire/textAnalysis-Hub/removeLargeFilesFromGit.md

        |
        Lib/
         |
+        spacy-Large-Language-Model-File
-        spacy-Large-Language-Model-File (it's like 500+ MB and definitely will choke GitHub)
+         (This single file is 500+ MB and definitely will choke GitHub)
 ```

 I've indicated folder names by putting the `/` filepath separator at the end of the name, so the `Lib` is designated as a folder with `/`: `Lib/`